 All staff were required to attend an initial training session covering good research practice, clinical research ethics and relevant Standard Operating Procedures (SOPs) that described all study procedures.

-Each staff member involved in visit conduct activity had two to four visits (minimum of two) assessed each year by a designated monitor.
-Monitors assessed staff for their adherence to protocol and compliance with visit conduct SOPs, reviewing areas such as adherence to compulsory scripts, following predetermined test administration sequences and timings, collection of endpoint related information and accuracy of questionnaire administrations.
+Each staff member involved in visit conduct activity had two to four visits (minimum of two of each visit type) assessed each year by a designated monitor.
+Monitors assessed staff for their adherence to protocol and compliance with visit conduct and test administration SOPs by reviewing areas such as adherence to compulsory scripts, following predetermined test administration sequences and timings, collection of endpoint related information, and accuracy of questionnaire administrations.
+Assessment scoring was also reviewed and confirmed.

-A designated file monitor reviewed the data collection processes by checking the source documents of five participant files per staff member every year.
-Source documents were assessed for completeness (including both data and ‘office use’ fields), and transcription accuracy compared to the entry of the corresponding eCRF on the web portal.
+A designated file monitor reviewed data collection processes by checking the source documents for five participant files per staff member every year.
+Source documents were assessed for completeness (including both data and ‘office use’ fields) and for transcription accuracy by comparing corresponding entries on eCRFs on the web portal.

 As discussed above, AWARD-Data was designed to internally monitor many aspects of data entry.

-All sites are monitored annually by trained clinical research site monitors following Good Clinical Practice guidelines.
+All sites were monitored annually by trained clinical research site monitors following GCP guidelines.
 Sites were assessed for adherence to standardised operating procedures for drug log management, report production, ethics approvals, regulatory documents, work practices, equipment management and communication.